marek-miller/quest-bind/README.md

 ## How to use it

-No packaging for now.
+No package management for now.
 Here's a brief tutorial how to compile everything manually.

 Initialize a new binary crate: